 Figure xx.
 Flow duration curves during control, 2040s, and 2080s periods at 4 sites on the large rivers.

-FDCs at the flow sites on smaller, or tributary rivers to the mainstem Snake, and Columbia are shown below– LIB (Upper Columbia), CSC (Snake), SVN (Willamette), HAH (Western Cascade), KIOW ().
+FDCs at the flow sites on smaller, or tributary rivers to the mainstem, Snake, and Columbia are shown below– LIB (Libby; Upper Columbia), CSC (NF Payette; Snake), SVN (T.W.
+Sullivan; Willamette), HAH (Howard Hanson; Western Cascade), KIOW (Yakima River at Kiona; Yakima).
 High flow events above 99 percentile are underestimated during the control period at KIOW site.
-Such underestimation of the high flow events are seen at the sites on the eastern side of Cascade
+Such underestimation of the high flow events are seen at the sites on the eastern side of the Cascade range.